View Concatenation¶

 is practical for building

 genomic visualizations with multiple tracks.
+The concat

 The spacing (in pixels) between concatenated views can be adjusted using the